FurqanFahim/fyp/README.md

-# Final Year Project: Interactive Scheduler
+#  Interactive Scheduler

+The purpose of this repo is to keep track of ...